amycruz97/learn-tech-writing/README.md

 **Day 14: Rest and Reflect:**
 Process part of self-assessment from Good with Words (https://www.fulcrum.org/epubs/bz60cx60t?locale=en#/6/38[mup-mpsbarry-0019]!/4/2[appa]/2/6/1:0)

-## Week 3: Writing how-to guides and reference documents
+## Week 3: Writing a how-to guide and a reference document

 **Day 15: Draft a how-to guide to create a pull request**